Tokyo Portfolio

 • About

-It’s important to note that key money is separate from the security deposit (敷金, shikikin), which usually amounts to one or two months’ worth of rent.
-The security deposit, however, is refundable and key money is not.
+It’s important to understand that key money is separate from the security deposit (敷金, shikikin).
+The security deposit is refundable when you move out, minus any deductions for cleaning or repairs.
+Key money is not refundable under any circumstances.

 Why Does Reikin Still Exist?